Henry Lytton: West End: 1903 to 1909

 After the run of A Princess of Kensington ended in May 1903 the company toured the piece and then dispersed.
 After 1903 a single D'Oyly Carte touring company continued to appear in the provinces.
 The Savoy closed, reopening the following year under a different management.

 Many of the former Savoy company, including Isabel Jay, Robert Evett, Barrington, Passmore and Lytton continued to appear in the West End in musical comedies, many of which had long runs.
-Between 1903 and 1907 Lytton appeared in West End productions by William Greet, George Edwardes, Seymour Hicks and Frank Curzon.
-He starred in The Earl and the Girl and Little Hans Andersen, (1903, alongside Passmore); The Talk of the Town (1905, also with Passmore); The Little Michus (1905, with Evett); The White Chrysanthemum (1905, with Barrington and Jay); The Spring Chicken (1905); and My Darling (1907).
+Between 1903 and 1907 Lytton appeared in West End productions by William Greet, George Edwardes, Seymour Hicks and Frank Curzon, starring in The Earl and the Girl and as the Real Soldier in Little Hans Andersen (both 1903, alongside Passmore); as Reggie in The Talk of the Town (1905, also with Passmore); Aristide in The Little Michus (1905, with Evett); Reginald in The White Chrysanthemum (1905, with Barrington and Jay); Boniface in The Spring Chicken (1905); and Jack in My Darling (1907).

 Apart from his musical comedy roles, Lytton wrote for and performed in the music halls.
 In 1904 he wrote the libretto for a one-act operetta, The Knights of the Road, set to music by Sir Alexander MacKenzie, which was well received at its premiere at the Palace Theatre of Varieties in February 1905.
 The Musical Standard commented favourably on the piece and its "unmistakably Savoy flavour".
 Lytton performed in music hall sketches with Connie Ediss in 1906 and Constance Hyem in 1908.

 Lytton wrote that greatly as he enjoyed, and profited from, his musical comedy roles, he found them shallow and superficial compared with the Savoy Operas, to which he was glad to return in 1907.
 He appeared at the Savoy in Helen Carte's first London repertory season of Gilbert and Sullivan in June of that year, playing Strephon.
 When she presented a second London repertory season, from April 1908 to March 1909, he played in all five operas staged, as the Mikado; Dick Deadeye in H.M.S.
 Pinafore; Strephon; the Pirate King in The Pirates of Penzance; and Giuseppe in The Gondoliers.
 The patter roles were played by C. H. Workman, seconded from the year-round touring company.
 At the end of the season Workman left to pursue a career as an actor-manager; Lytton took over the patter roles in the touring company, in which his fellow principals included Fred Billington, Clara Dow, Sydney Granville, Louie René and Leicester Tunks.